-Healthy Double Chocolate Banana Muffins!
+Healthy Double Chocolate Banana Muffins are moist, fudgy, and so delicious!
 Devilishly decadent and only 181 calories per serving.

 Hi there!
 Totally have the perfect lazy weekend baking project for you: Double Chocolate BANANA Muffins! ← AKA the best flavor combination in the ENTIRE world.
 They’re so simple.
 But more importantly, they’re so moist and fluffy and chocolatey and delicious.
 Bonus: They take about 30 minutes start-to-finish and are made with healthy, everyday ingredients you probably already have hiding in your pantry.

 I should warn you… the chocolate temptation is about to get real ↓

 These double chocolate banana muffins are pure MAGIC.
 The kind of magic that anyone with an oven, a partially stocked pantry, and 30 minutes can create.
 I’m completely addicted to making them because they taste like bakery quality, FULL-FAT, extra decadent dessert muffins… but in reality are made with awesome ingredients like mashed bananas, applesauce, coconut sugar, whole wheat flour, dark chocolate, and coconut oil.
 They’re also vegan, dairy-free, nut-free, and low in refined sugar, making them a great option for kiddos or folks with dietary restrictions.
 My niece can’t have any dairy or nuts, so I love that she can enjoy these “chocolate cupcakes” as a special treat.